drvasanthi/RTL-Synthesis-Workshop/README.md

 **Example1-incomp_case:**

-Given below is the code of an incomplete case statement example which will result in an inferred latch.
+Given below is the `verilog code` of an incomplete case statement example which will result in an inferred latch.

 ```
 module incomp_case (input i0 , input i1 , input i2 , input [1:0] sel, output reg y);